AgoraIO/Docs-Source/flexible-classroom/develop/integrate-system.md

 You need to pass the class ID (or the mapping of the class ID) in your own course scheduling system to the <Vg k="FC"/> as `roomUuid`.

-<Vg k="FC"/> `roomUuid` is created when the first user enters and are completely destroyed 1 hour after the last user leaves.
+<Vg k="FC"/> `roomUuid` is created when the first user enters and is completely destroyed 1 hour after the last user leaves.

 Agora will not save your user information and classroom information.
 After the class is destroyed, if you reuse the previous `roomUuid` again to enter the room, you will get a  new classroom instead of the previous one.